 According to the American Chiropractic Association, 31 million Americans experience lower back pain at any given time.
 It’s considered the single leading cause of disability worldwide.
 Many people who experience back pain aren’t quite sure where it stems from.
-It turns out that many activities in your day-to-day routine can put you at risk for back problems, pain and injury.
+It turns out that many everyday activities can put you at risk for back problems, pain and injury.
 If you often experience back pain, a simple lifestyle change may help alleviate the problem.

 Here are seven everyday activities that harm your back and how to prevent them: